chrisguest75/shell_examples/01_argument_parsing/README.md

 # README
 Demonstrates how to build a script with simple argument parsing.

-You can modify this basic script to create new scripts that accept arguments.
+You can modify this basic script `example.sh` to create new scripts that accept arguments.

 Features include:
 * Flag values such as --debug